 The Company may be required, from time to time, to measure certain assets at fair value on a nonrecurring basis in accordance with U.S. generally accepted accounting principles.
 These include assets that are measured at the lower of cost or market that were recognized at fair value below cost at the end of the period.
-Assets measured at fair value on a nonrecurring basis as of December 31, 2017 are included in the table below.
-There were no assets measured at fair value on a nonrecurring basis as of December 31, 2017.
+Assets measured at fair value on a nonrecurring basis as of December 31, 2018 and 2017 are included in the table below.